codestellar/codestellar.github.io/docs/devops/ReadMe.md

 docker exec <container_name_or_id> cat /var/jenkins_home/secrets/initialAdminPassword
 ````

-::: Tip to run bash commands inside your container
+::: tip To run bash commands inside your container
 docker exec -it <container_name_or_id> bash
 :::

-::: Warning
+::: warning
 Simply removing the container and images does not remove the volume
 :::